dovydasglb/SpringBootAPI/README.md

 use springbootproject;
 ```

-You can now use your REST API requests to persist data into your MySQL database.
+You can now start your application and use your REST API requests to persist data into your MySQL database.

 ## Testing